watthem/fieldtest/README.md

 pnpm test
 ```

+For a step-by-step Standard Schema walkthrough, see [docs/getting-started.md](./docs/getting-started.md).

 ## Package

 `@watthem/fieldtest` bundles the core validation engine, schema registry, and framework integrations into a single, cohesive package: